J-tt/ShortestRouteForJC/README.md

+# This was made when I was quite young and not experienced with Python, it's here for legacy's sake.

 # ShortestRouteForJC
 Project for maths task.
 Creates the shortest route around John Curtin Campus implemented using [Dijkstra's algorithm](https://github.com/J-tt/ShortestRouteForJC/wiki/Dijkstra's-Algorithm).
 And written in [Python 2.7.10](https://github.com/J-tt/ShortestRouteForJC/wiki/Python-2.7).